JUNOS: AGGREGATE ROUTES VS GENERATE ROUTES – HOW TO SUMMARISE ON JUNIPER ROUTERS

 - They both create summary routes in the routing table

-— They both have a route preference (the Junos equivalent of administrative distance) of 130, as opposed to 5 for a static route
+- They both have a route preference of 130, as opposed to 5 for the static route we just made (route preference is the Junos name for what some vendors call administrative distance)

 - Perhaps most importantly, they both only appear in the routing table if there’s at least one active, more specific subnet of the summary in the routing table – what Junos calls a “contributing” route